CodeYourFuture/The-Piscine/Project-Music-Data/README.md

   * If a question doesn't apply (e.g. if no songs were ever listened to on a Friday night), the interface should completely hide the question and answer.
 Displaying the question and an empty result, or any kind of error, is not acceptable.
   * If fewer than three (but more than zero) genres were listened to the site should list the top genres listened to.
 It must not display text like "Top 3 genres", but may say "Top genres" or "Top 2 genres" or similar.
 * Unit tests must be written for at least one non-trivial function.
-* The HTML is valid.
+* The website must score 100 for accessibility in Lighthouse

 Bonus points (which don't mean anything):